George Sherman | The Tulsa Kid

 The big confrontation in the town square over the barbed wire, is designed in shades of blue and orange.

 The "orange" includes wood tones, as well as some brownish clothes.
-This is a fairly common color scheme
+The Complementary Colors of

 Other scenes use different schemes.
 The Native Americans sometimes have bright colors, such as